NBA Capsules - Sport - NZ Herald News

 GRIZZLIES 98, PISTONS 86

-AUBURN HILLS, Michigan (AP) " Marc Gasol matched a career high with 38 points on 14-of-17 shooting as Memphis beat Detroit in a matchup of slumping teams.
+AUBURN HILLS, Michigan (AP) " Marc Gasol matched a career high with 38 points on 14-of-17 shooting, and Memphis beat Detroit in a matchup of slumping teams.

 The Grizzlies ended their three-game losing streak, while Detroit dropped its fourth straight.